Visiting Research Scholars Program

 - Letter including the approximate dates of your arrival and departure;

-- CV/Resume which describes your professional accomplishments, educational background, employment history, publications, and awards;
+- CV/Resume which describes your professional accomplishments, educational background, employment history, publications, and awards; must include complete mailing and permanent addresses, phone number(s), and email address;

 - Two- to three-page statement of your research project;

-- Two letters of recommendation from persons familiar with your credentials;
+- Two letters of recommendation from persons familiar with your credentials; must be on letterhead from the university/business, with an original signature;

-- Description of your anticipated source of funding for your stay at The Ohio State University Moritz College of Law; and
+- Description of your anticipated source of funding for your stay at The Ohio State University Moritz College of Law;

 The application deadline is April 1 for Fall Semester, and September 1 for Spring Semester.
 Since we have a limited number of available seats for Visiting Scholars, late applications are unlikely to be considered.
 To send application materials via email, or if you have additional questions about the process, please contact us at email@example.com.
 Please note that it usually takes several weeks for an admission decision.